La Sportiva Skwama - Women's Review

 Our Analysis and Test Results

-The Skwama from La Sportiva combines comfort with performance in this elegant, technical slipper.
-The Skwama is great for smearing, steep climbing, and even crack climbing, making it an excellent choice for high-level sport and trad climbing.
+The Skwama from La Sportiva is an elegant, technical slipper that combines comfort with performance.
+It is great for smearing, steep climbing, and even crack climbing, making it an excellent choice for high-level sport and trad climbing.

 Performance Comparison